smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 }
 ```

-As this path latency-sensitive, careful implementation is required to avoid excess allocations during redaction of sensitive data.
+As this path is latency-sensitive, careful implementation is required to avoid excess allocations during redaction of sensitive data.
 Wrapping `Uri` and `HeaderMap` then providing a new `Display` implementation which skips over the sensitive data is preferable over allocating a new `String`/`HeaderMap` and mutating it.

 ### Internal Guideline